I’ll tell you right from the start – having a planner by my side really helps me to be way more productive.

-Therefore, if you already don’t have a place for this, make a special spot on your planner page which will serve this purpose.
+Therefore, if you already don’t have a place for this, make a special spot on your planner page that will serve this purpose.

 All these pieces of advice were mostly focusing on structural characteristics of a planner – whether there’s a certain designated space/box for a certain item on a page, and the like.